jccuevas/cpp-docs.es-es/docs/mfc/reference/cprintdialog-class.md

 ### <a name="return-value"></a>Valor devuelto

-Nombre del puerto de impresora seleccionado actualmente.
+El nombre del puerto de impresora seleccionado actualmente.

 ### <a name="remarks"></a>Observaciones